XiaoGeNintendo/MIST/README.md

 MIST is an education game about poverty alleviation.
 In the game you play the role as a young man who are determined to save the folks from poverty.

 You can download the playground at the Release tab.
 It is designed for Swift Playground on Mac Big Sur.

+Unfortunately, the [Main code](https://github.com/XiaoGeNintendo/MIST/blob/main/PlaygroundBook/Modules/Mist.playgroundmodule/Sources/File.swift) is very very unclear as it is merged into one file.
+I apologize.